In every walk with nature, one receives far more than he seeks-John Muir

-First waterfall is called Eerattumukku, Second one is called Mazhavilchattam and the Third one is Thumbithullum Para.
-Although there was hardly any water in all these 3 falls and was mostly filled by localites, the trek through the forest was a memorable one.
+The first waterfall is called Eerattumukku, the Second one is called Mazhavilchattam and the Third one is Thumbithullum Para.
+Although there was hardly any water in all these 3 falls and was mostly filled by locals, the trek through the forest was a memorable one.
 Absolute silence among the trees, birds chirping here and there, noise of water sliding through this silence, staircase formed through the roots of the trees; my itchy feet was finally dancing with joy.

-Journey from Kozhikode/Calicut to Wayanad was one beautiful road opening up to mountains on both the ends, watching sunset on the move, sliding the window pane to get some fresh air which I always crave for and now my mind that wanders was finally dancing with joy.
+The journey from Kozhikode/Calicut to Wayanad was one beautiful road opening up to mountains on both the ends, watching the sunset on the move, sliding the window pane to get some fresh air which I always crave for and now my mind that wanders was finally dancing with joy.

-Standing up in this peak where even sky seems reachable, mountains are just a piece of cake, breeze was the icing and the naturally formed heart shaped lake on the hill was the cherry.
+Standing up in this peak where even sky seems reachable, mountains are just a piece of cake, the breeze was the icing and the naturally formed heart-shaped lake on the hill was the cherry.
 I sat on a rock watching the hills, opened my book to write and the flow just went by; solitude at its best while nature was in rest.